Stecathw/SpaceTourism/README.md

 - Working on perfomance and loading data and image ?
 (Lazy loading perhaps ?)
-  -> useReducer and dispacth for wipe events
+  -> useReducer and dispacth for swipe events
-  -> Find out if they are more rerenders in my components than necessary since I used use Context and value are often change (normally only when window event, just in case... and by curiousity)
+  -> Find out if they are more rerenders in my components than necessary since I used use Context and value are often changed (normally happens only when window event triggered, but just in case... and by curiousity)

 - UX side :
   General transitions and animations.
 (A lot can be done, creativity here...)
-  Horizontal scrolling on tabs and submenu (as well as finger slide on mobile device) on all pages.
+  Horizontal scrolling on tabs and submenu (as well as finger slide on mobile device) on all page ?

-- Transitions between pages and 404 error page.
+- 404 error page.

 - Fixing vertical responsiveness and handling more screen sizes.
-(Really small width devices encounter a Y axis decentered .main div)
+(Really small width devices encounter a X axis decentered .main div)

 - Creating params and url routes for tabs and submenus (I've tried it with react router dom but was locked since I didn't find how to pass an optional argument into path)